jinthislife/Initialisers/README.md

 }
 ```

-2. When you write custom initialiser for xib based UIViewController
+### 2. The custom initializer for a XIB based UIViewController
-Adding custom initialiser to XIB based UIViewController is pretty similar
+Adding custom initializer to XIB based UIViewController is pretty similar

 ```Swift
 class XIBBasedViewController: UIViewController {